MadhviKannan/Object-Detection-with-Haar/README.md

 5) numpy </br>
 6) pillow </br

-(Recommended to install all these packages in a conda virtual environment) </br>
+(Recommended to install all packages in a conda virtual environment) </br>

 # Training the dataset </br>
 This project is an attempt to train a Cascade Classifier using Haar Transform for phone object detection. </br>